 Osteoid: The protein product which becomes mineralized with calcium to form hard bones.

-Osteonecrosis of the jaws: A previously rare jaw problem now being observed in a small percentage of patients taking bisphosphonates.
+Osteonecrosis of the jaw (ONJ): A jaw problem observed in a small percentage of patients taking bisphosphonates.
 The condition produces pain, swelling, and bone damage around the tooth sockets in the jaws.
 There is bone necrosis or loss of bone which can lead to loose teeth, sharp edges of exposed bone, bone spurs, and the breaking loose of small bone spicules or dead bone.
-A case definition is >3 months with non-healing exposed bone.
-Symptoms may not be obvious at first, or may include pain, swelling, numbness or a "heavy jaw" feeling, or loosening of a tooth.
+A case definition is ≥ 3 months with non-healing exposed bone.
+Symptoms may not be obvious at first, or may include pain, swelling, numbness or a “heavy jaw” feeling, or loosening of a tooth.

 Palliative treatment: Aimed to improve the quality of life by relieving pain and symptoms of disease but not intended to alter its course.